Expert deficit is controversial

 Wanted: The perfect employee

-In return, however, it is precisely these companies that are looking for the “perfect” employee who already has 110 percent of the necessary specialist knowledge, because they do not want to invest in the training and further education of their employees - the fear that the employees will be able to do this with the most painstakingly imparted specialist knowledge immediately hiring from the competition is too deep in their bones.
+In return, however, it is precisely these companies that are looking for the “perfect” employee who already has 110 percent of the required specialist knowledge, because they do not want to invest in the training and further education of their employees - the fear that the employees will be able to do this with the most painstakingly imparted specialist knowledge immediately hiring from the competition is too deep in their bones.

 Finally, they communicate these semitic ideas in spongy, barely understandable job advertisements, in which team-capable, but please assertive strong candidates are sought, but thanks to the such bullshit bingos are not found.
 For who is already touched by it?
 Of course, there are other examples - but they usually do not complain about professional defenses, but are actively doing something about it.